Bus vs Rail Comparison

 Jump-start your understanding with these essential tips

-For journeys longer than 8 km or during peak hours, rail's faster in-vehicle speed and higher punctuality almost always beat bus — even with a longer first/last-mile walk.
+For journeys longer than 8 km during peak hours, rail's faster speed and better punctuality almost always beat the bus — even when the walk to the station is longer.

-For short 1–3 km trips and 4–6 weekly journeys, the £3 bus single fare cap makes bus the cheapest motorised option — cheaper than rail peak fares in most cities.
+For short 1–3 km trips, the £3 bus fare cap makes bus the cheapest motorised option — usually cheaper than rail in most towns and cities.

-Toggling the walk off can flatter rail by 15–25 minutes per round trip in low-station-density areas.
+Turning off the walking time can make rail look up to 15–25 minutes faster per round trip, which isn't realistic in areas with few train stations.
 Keep it on for an honest comparison.

 Step-by-Step Guide